jjarmoc/jarmoc.com/_posts/2013-10-14-open-redirect-in-gov-for-eight-years.markdown

 It starts with a [News.com piece from November 2005](http://news.cnet.com/Phishers-use-IRS-tax-refund-as-bait/2100-7349_3-5977588.html)  The article discusses a [phishing](http://en.wikipedia.org/wiki/Phishing) campaign, which purports to be an email from the IRS, but instead takes the victim to a fraudulent site which asks for their Social Security Number, Credit Card Details, and IRS Filing information.

-{% blockquote Graham Cluley, Sophos %} With GovBenefits.gov there is a great opportunity for criminals by posing as the IRS to get a great deal of information, including your credit card details and Social Security number
+ "With GovBenefits.gov there is a great opportunity for criminals by posing as the IRS to get a great deal of information, including your credit card details and Social Security number."
-{% endblockquote %}
+										--	Graham Cluley, Sophos

 There's more details available in [Sophos' original report.](http://www.sophos.com/en-us/press-office/press-releases/2005/11/irsphish.aspx)